The Foundation for a Meaningful Life

 • Wellness

-Throughout the year, fourth graders participate in a Wellness class that meets one time per rotation.
-Students address the issues of cliques, bullying, decision making, creating an inclusive environment, nutrition, problem solving, self-advocacy, mindfulness, and cooperation.
+Throughout the year, fourth graders participate in a Wellness class that meets once per rotation.
+Students address the issues of cliques, bullying, decision making, creating an inclusive environment, physical health, problem solving, self-advocacy, mindfulness, and cooperation.
 The curriculum is tailored to meet the needs of the students based upon class social dynamics, school climate, and other issues that may emerge.

 48 MAIN STREET